Personal Small Business Corporate & Institutional About Us

 Internal Audit also requires auditors to complete 40 hours of continuing education a year.

-The Audit department will sponsor the majority of these hours in the form of monthly Professional Practices updates, Standard Audit Program trainings, and the Internal Audit Training Super Day.
+The Audit department will sponsor the majority of these hours in the form of Audit Monthly updates, Standard Audit Program trainings, and the Internal Audit Training Super Day.

 Associates can also expect to work on Audit Engagements with a team of auditors to ensure timely completion for the client within the line of business.
 This may include writing process control narratives to document client processes or documenting testing findings within a testing workpaper.
 Additionally, associates will work collaboratively with their team to analyze control testing or potential audit issues.

-Lastly, associates will participate in developmental meetings with the Program Senior Manager.
+Lastly, associates will participate in developmental meetings with Program Management.
 These meetings are designed to discuss the associate’s developmental goals and progress towards professional certifications (CPA, CIA, CISA, etc.).

 We have tools to help you bank when and where you want.Mobile Apps Directory »